McDonaldsHappyMeal/driverless-simulator-activity/README.md

 If you have trouble or have unexpected errors with anything, please don't hesitate to ask a senior for help! :D

+## Coordinate System
+This uses standard SI units, so radians, m/s and m/s^2

+Normal maths like coordinate system is used:
+The x-axis is positive to the right and the y-axis is positive upwards.
+Angles are positive anticlockwise.

 ## Classes